Last Updated: May 16, 2026

 Breeding

-Discus fish are difficult to breed successfully, and their fry need excellent water quality to survive.
-However, these egg-laying fish often spawn in home aquariums.
-You’ll need to keep a pair of discus in their own breeding tank if you want to successfully raise their fry.
+Discus are difficult to breed successfully.
+Their fry need excellent water quality to survive.
+That said, pairs do spawn in home aquariums once comfortable.
+You’ll need a dedicated breeding tank to raise fry successfully.

 Health Problems